rug-cit-hpc/league-of-robots/roles/logs_client/README.md

-# Remote logs CLIENT ansible role
+# Ansible role for remote logging - CLIENT

 (see also ../logs_server/README.md)